One of the most well-known rules of photographic composition and one of the most important things you’ll learn in photography is the rule of thirds.

 If you want to hone your photography skills, one of the easiest ways is to apply the rule of thirds to every picture you take.

-And if you’re looking to level up your photography taking skills, have a look at our pieces on how to start a drone photography business and our definitive guide on creating an online photography portfolio.
+And if you’re looking to level up your photo taking skills, have a look at our pieces on how to start a drone photography business and our definitive guide on creating an online photography portfolio.
+Don’t forget that your portfolio needs the right tool to be supported by.
+So start by giving Modula a try and see how people will appreciate your work and your professionalism more.

 Have you ever used the rule of thirds in your photography sessions?